atscott/angular/TYPED_ROUTER_CONTEXT.md

 For complex cases where this is not feasible, you can fall back to the traditional `Route` object from `@angular/router`.
 The `.addChildren()` method accepts both typed and untyped route objects, allowing you to opt out of type safety for specific, ambiguous branches of your application tree.

-### Considered Future Enhancement: Relative Navigation
+### Type-Safe Relative Navigation

-A powerful feature under consideration for a future release is the addition of type-safe relative navigation, inspired by libraries like TanStack Router.
-This would enhance ergonomics by allowing navigation calls to be made relative to a known route, rather than always being absolute from the application root.
+A powerful feature of the typed router is its support for type-safe relative navigation, inspired by libraries like TanStack Router.
+This enhances ergonomics by allowing navigation calls to be made relative to a known route, rather than always being absolute from the application root.

-The proposed design includes two main additions:
+The API includes two main additions:

-1.  **An enhanced `router.navigate()` method:** The global `router.navigate()` method would be overloaded to accept a `NavigateOptions` object.
-When this object includes a `from` property (referencing a route's `fullPath` string), the `to` property would be type-safe for relative paths (e.g., `'./edit'`, `'../'`).
+1.  **An enhanced `router.navigate()` method:** The global `router.navigate()` method is overloaded to accept a `NavigateOptions` object.
+When this object includes a `from` property (referencing a route's `fullPath` string), the `to` property is type-safe for relative paths (e.g., `'./edit'`, `'../'`).

-2.  **A hook-like `injectNavigate()` function:** For the most ergonomic experience within components, a new `injectNavigate()` function would be introduced.
+2.  **A hook-like `injectNavigate()` function:** For the most ergonomic experience within components, a new `injectNavigate()` function was introduced.
-    -   `injectNavigate()` would return the global, fully-featured `navigate` function.
+    -   `injectNavigate()` returns the global, fully-featured `navigate` function.
-    -   `injectNavigate({ from: userRoute.fullPath })` would return a specialized `navigate` function with the "from" context already baked in, making subsequent calls for relative navigation extremely concise.
+    -   `injectNavigate({ from: userRoute.fullPath })` returns a specialized `navigate` function with the "from" context already baked in, making subsequent calls for relative navigation extremely concise.

-This would enable powerful, type-safe patterns like this:
+This enables powerful, type-safe patterns like this:

 ```typescript
 // Proposed API